-...students graduating with a degree in the department enjoy a 97% placement rate at graduation and an average starting salary of $45,100.
+Students graduating with a degree in the agricultural economics department enjoy a 99% placement rate at graduation and an average starting salary of $47,685.
 Students choose from a vast number of careers in the food and agricultural industries – sales, management, commodity trading, financial lending, investment brokerage, product promotion, and many others.

-...students have access to a great number of internships.
-Internships that build your skills while you apply what you have learned, make industry contacts, and gain the competitive edge.
+Our students have access to a great number of internships.
+Internships that build your skills while allowing you apply to what you learned, make industry contacts, and gain the competitive edge.

 ...the food and agricultural industry is seeing increased globalization.
 The industry needs individuals well-trained in business to better manage in a global system.